tranquocde/tranquocde.github.io/about.md

 ## Highschool:

-- Thai Binh gifted highschool
+- Thai Binh gifted high school
+- Second prize, Third prize of Vietnam Mathematical Olympiad.
+- Odon vallet scholarship 2019

 ## University:

 - Hanoi University of Science and Technology
+- Artificial Intelligence Major
+- CPA: 3.67

 ## Interests :

-This blog is the place I learn to write sth I want to share.
+- This blog is the place I learn to write sth I want to share.

-I enjoy all topics related to AI and Machine learning/Deep learning.
+- I enjoy all topics related to AI and Machine learning/Deep learning.
 Currently, I delve into meta-learning and deep generative model.

 P/S: English is not my mother tounge, so sorry about any grammar mistakes :v